thindil/steamsky/README.md

 Of course, you can set all parameters together: `./steamsky --datadir=somedir/ --savedir=otherdir/ --docdir=anotherdir/`

-Important: all set in that way directories must end with slash.

 Paths to directories can be absolute or relative where file `steamsky` is.

 ## Modify game